craftcodiness/arduino-lights/README.md

 ## Install

+### Install Ruby

-Add this gem to your Gemfile:
+To install this library in Ruby, add this gem to your Gemfile:

 ```
 source "https://rubygems.org"